timsampson/appScriptV8starter/README.md

 This is a starter project for web app which uses clasp to deploy modern Javascript to Google's Apps Script (GAS) projects V8 engine.
 I was finding it difficult to keep up with teh best right default settings for tsconfig and eslint.
 I will use this repository to keep track of the most up to date options for getting started with modern Javascript features in the V8 engine, the web and use Typescript in development for Google Apps Script Projects.
 If you find this helpful, that's great.

-Clone the repo, run `npm install`, install Clasp globally `npm install @google/clasp -g` and if prompted for a dependency, inquirer@^6.0.0,  run `npm install inquirer@^6.0.0 -g`.
-If you use a codespace, this is configured already, but you will still need to login once the codespace is created.
+Clone the repo, run `npm install`, install Clasp globally `npm install @google/clasp -g` and if prompted for a dependency, inquirer@^6.0.0,  run `npm install inquirer@6.5.2 -g`.
+If you use a codespace cloned from this repo, this is configured already, but you will still need to login once the codespace is created.

 If you are using Codespaces, Log in to clasp `clasp login --no-localhost`, othewise you can use clasp login at the terminal.
 Clasp will be installed when the Codespace is initially setup.